staysee/thinkful_challenges/quiz_app/qa.md

 * green algae
 * blue algae
 * red algae*
-* brown algae*
+* brown algae

-What part of the sea urchin is eaten?
+What part of the sea urchin (uni) is eaten?

 * brain
 * eggs